Buy Lateral Flow Covid Test

 If you do decide to self-test, it's vital to follow the instructions that are included with your testing kit.
 Doing so ensures that you carry out the test correctly, avoid causing yourself harm, and end up with an accurate and reliable result, which keeps other people safe.
 The last thing you want is a false negative.

-What should I do if my result is positive?
+What should I do if my result is positive for Covid-19?

-What should I do if my result is negative?
+What should I do if my Covid test result is negative?

 A negative test result means that the test didn't find any signs of a COVID-19 infection.
 It's not typically necessary to isolate if you've had a negative result, but this depends if anyone you live or have come into contact with has had a positive test result.
 You should continue to keep following current government guidance such as social distancing and wearing masks.